thuleerramesh-aids/19AI304-Fundamentals-of-C-Programming-2025-Odd-M2/README.md

 ### Step 8:
   Check if average is greater than or equal to 90.0f

-  If yes, print Grade A.
+  If yes, print Grade A

   Else, proceed to Step 9.
 ### Step 9: